alidanial7/persian-vue-datepicker/README.md

 ## Props :heavy_plus_sign:

-you can pass Your data to input whith thease props:(none of them are requierd)
+you can pass Your data to input whit these props:(none of them are required)

 | name             | functionality                                                                |
 | ---------------- | ---------------------------------------------------------------------------- |